-On 27 July 2020, the Directors declared a distribution of 0.3157 cents per ordinary unit which amounted to \$1,263,935 and was paid on 10 August 2020.
+On 26 July 2021, the Directors declared a distribution of 0.3165 cents per ordinary unit which amounted to \$1,267,438 and was paid on 9 August 2021.

-The uncertainty around COVID-19 is expected to continue to present social and economic challenges in the next financial year and the resulting impact on the capital markets remain uncertain.
+The uncertainty around COVID-19 continues to present social and economic challenges and the resulting impact on the capital markets remains uncertain.
 Since the reporting date, there have been no significant changes in the valuation of the Trust's investment portfolio arising from the changes in the estimates and assumptions in relation to COVID-19.
-The Directors are closely monitoring the liquidity of the Trust and any impact on the valuation of the Trust's investment portfolio.

-No other significant events have occurred since the reporting date which would have impact on the financial position of the Trust disclosed in the balance sheet as at 30 June 2020 or on the results and cash flows of the Trust for the year ended on that date.
+No other significant events have occurred since the reporting date which would have an impact on the financial position of the Trust disclosed in the balance sheet as at 30 June 2021 or on the results and cash flows of the Trust for the year ended on that date.